How to Build Decking and Hammock Support Posts

 How much does a hammock stand cost to build yourself?

-Excluding my decking this hammock stand only cost about £40.
+Excluding my decking, this hammock stand only costs about £40.
 That’s the cost of the 100mm support posts, a couple of bags of Postcrete, some construction timber, two eyelet bolts and a handful of screws.

 How long does it take to build a hammock stand?